o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 | Redo | **Ctrl+Y** | Redo the most recent action that was undone.  |

 ### View Menu
 The view menu lets you switch between document tabs and manage layouts within Material Canvas.
+The available menu actions may change based on the type of open document.

 | Menu item | Hotkey | Function |
 | - | - | - |